-Apollo 11 director Todd Douglas Miller unearthed never-before-seen footage that puts you in the thick of it and behind-the-scenes looks at the greatest accomplishment in NASA’s history.
-Miller smartly doesn’t dress up his film with flashy animation or special effects to show you the magnitude of this accomplishment; he allows the ingenious video footage of the mission to speak for itself.
-The large-format footage is optimal in IMAX; it is worth the extra scratch you will pay for that experience but is just as jaw-dropping in the standard presentation.
+Apollo 11 director Todd Douglas Miller unearthed spectacular never-before-seen footage that puts you in the thick of it.
+This takes us behind-the-scenes looks at the greatest accomplishment in NASA’s history.
+Miller smartly doesn’t dress up his film with flashy animation or special effects.
+There is no need to.
+The magnitude of this accomplishment is always understood.
+He allows the ingenious video footage of the mission to speak for itself.
+The large-format footage is optimal in IMAX.
+It’s worth the extra scratch you will pay for that experience.
+It’s just as jaw-dropping in the standard presentation.

 Apollo 11 is a portrait of sheer will and determination while being a testament to what can be accomplished through teamwork.
-This documentary does a fine job by showing, at times, all the men and women who had a hand in the mission; from the engineer grunts to the men in the shuttle, to the team in the control room in Houston.
+This documentary does a fine job by showing, at times, all the men and women who had a hand in the mission, from the engineer grunts to the men in the shuttle, to the team in the control room in Houston.
 They all had a hand to play while leaving their egos at the door.

 They say the American spirit was born from the minds of a small group of dreamers.
 It’s also a worldwide one that universally unites us all.
 This drove NASA to reach its greatest accomplishment.
 Apollo 11 is a straightforward, no-frills documentary.
 It smartly relies on the sheer will of the men and women who refused to do nothing less than go to the heavens, then reaches for the stars.
 Who decided to park there for a short while and leaving a mark in history.